jkozik/signalwireagendsdk/README.md

 - Provision webhook URL above into a SignalWire Phone number's `When a call comes in`
 - Call the phone number and verify interaction

-Note: I have a well tested reverse proxy setup that leverages Let's Encrypt for https URLs.
+Note: I have a well tested reverse proxy that leverages Let's Encrypt for https URLs.
 Adding an additional mapping for this service is easy.
 To me, much easier than ngrok.

 ## dev-agent.py
 On my home server, I setup a project and created the file dev-agent.py